Rheumatology

 Dear Fellowship Applicant,

-Opportunities for additional research training may be arranged on an individual basis.
-Options for formal work leading to advanced degrees in immunology and health services research are available through the WGSMCU and the Rockefeller University.
-Each fellow's research experience is coordinated by a faculty mentor.
+In the second and third years of fellowship, trainees devote half of their time to clinical or basic science research, coordinated by a faculty mentor.
+Options for formal work leading to advanced degrees in health services research are available.
 All fellows are expected to present the results of their research at regional and national meetings.
 Support for the program is derived from a NIH Training Grant, grants from voluntary agencies and other sources.
-Our Fellowship Program currently participates in the Electronic Residency Application System (ERAS).

 • Medical School Transcript